Cleveland Clinic logo

 How can I keep my kidneys healthy?

-It’s important to have regular checkups where your provider can order blood and urine tests to measure your kidneys’ health, especially if you have issues like high blood pressure, obesity and diabetes.
+It’s important to have regular checkups where your provider can order blood and urine tests to measure your kidneys’ health.
+This is especially valuable if you have issues like high blood pressure, obesity and diabetes.
 You can reduce your risk of developing a kidney problem by:

 Additional Common Questions